halilgithub/Tic_Tac_Toe_procedural/README.md

 I declared two global variables out of main.
 If I had declared them in main function, I  would have to pass them as ref param to the functions each time and this would be a bad idea.

+I am improving it further and trying to make it more user-friendly.
 First version executable is ready in bin folder.
 I created and tested it on Windows 10 using MinGW/GCC by executing following command in project folder:

 g++ -lstdc++ -std=c++17 -o bin/binary_for_windows main.cpp